Ingrid Bergman: Relationships

 Bergman's brief affair with Spellbound co-star Gregory Peck was kept private until Peck confessed it to Brad Darrach of People in an interview five years after Bergman's death.
 Peck said, "All I can say is that I had a real love for her (Bergman), and I think that's where I ought to stop ...
 I was young.
 She was young.
 We were involved for weeks in close and intense work."

 Bergman was a Lutheran, once saying of herself, "I'm tall, Swedish, and Lutheran".

 Later, her daughter Isabella Rossellini said: "She showed that women are independent, that women want to tell their own story, want to take initiative, but sometimes, they can't because sometimes, our social culture doesn't allow women to break away from certain rules."

 After the making of Intermezzo: A Love Story (1939), producer David O. Selznick and his wife Irene became friends with Bergman and remained so throughout her career.
 Bergman also formed a lifelong friendship with her Notorious co-star, Cary Grant.
-They met briefly in 1938 at a party thrown by David O. Selznick.
-Scot Eyman in his book, Cary Grant: A Brilliant Disguise wrote, "Grant found that he liked Ingrid Bergman a great deal," Mr. Eyman notes.
-"She was beautiful, but lots of actresses are beautiful.
+They met briefly in 1938 at a party thrown by Selznick.
+Scott Eyman in his book, Cary Grant: A Brilliant Disguise, wrote: "Grant found that he liked Ingrid Bergman a great deal....
+She was beautiful, but lots of actresses are beautiful.
 What made Bergman special was her indifference to her looks, her clothes, to everything except her art."
 Bergman and Hitchcock also formed a sustained friendship out of mutual admiration.

+At 5 ft 9 in, she was taller than some of her male costars, causing occasional problems.
+She was two inches (5 cm) taller than Humphrey Bogart, and Bogart was reported as standing on blocks or sitting on cushions in their scenes together in Casablanca.
+Bergman was also taller than Claude Rains, and for the scenes in Notorious where Rains and Bergman were to walk hand-in-hand, Hitchcock devised a system of ramps that boosted Rains's height below camera level, and Rains also wore elevator shoes in some scenes.